AytekinYaliz/ylz.poc.client-ts/examples/js.md

 ### PROTOTYPE ###

-*Inheritance*: One object gets access to the properties and methods of another object.
+- *Inheritance*: One object gets access to the properties and methods of another object.
-- *Prototype*: Is an object property that is automatically created belongs to only functions.
-It is used to build *__proto__* when the function happens to be used as a constructor with the *new* keywoard.
+- *Prototype*: Is an object property that is automatically created for to only functions.
+It is used to build *__proto__* when the function happens to be used as a function constructor with the *new* keyword.
+prototype property of the function is not the prototype of the function.
+It is the prototype of the objects created by function contructor.
 - *__proto__*: Is the actual object that is used in the lookup chain to resolve methods.
 It is a property that all objects have.
 This is the property which is used by the JS engine for inheritance.